MicrosoftDocs/azure-docs/articles/cosmos-db/table-storage-how-to-use-ruby.md

 [!INCLUDE [storage-selector-table-include](../../includes/storage-selector-table-include.md)]
 [!INCLUDE [storage-table-applies-to-storagetable-and-cosmos](../../includes/storage-table-applies-to-storagetable-and-cosmos.md)]

 This article shows you how to create tables, store your data, and perform CRUD operations on the data.
-You need to choose either the Azure Table service or the Azure Cosmos DB Table API.
+Choose either the Azure Table service or the Azure Cosmos DB Table API.
 The samples described in this article are written in Ruby and uses the [Azure Storage Table Client Library for Ruby](https://github.com/azure/azure-storage-ruby/tree/master/table).
 The scenarios covered include create a table, delete a table, insert entities, and query entities from the table.

 ## Create an Azure service account